meesterkurt/joyofprofessionallearning/_posts/2017-10-14-stand-up-faculty-meeting.markdown

 The RULES of the Standup:
 ------
-Be true to the mission
+Be true to the mission.

 Choose a Scrum Master - this person facilitates the Stand Up.